 The Cost of Refinancing a Mortgage

-The cost to refinance a current mortgage can vary according to the interest rate, credit score, lender and loan amount.
+The cost to refinance a mortgage can vary according to the interest rate, credit score, lender and loan amount.
 Homeowners who can make lenders compete for their business are more likely to obtain a better mortgage refinance deal.

 The closing costs of a home refinance generally include credit fees, appraisal fees, points (which is an optional expense), insurance and taxes, escrow and title fees, and lender fees.
 If there is enough equity in the property at the time of refinancing, the owner may choose to finance their closing costs and fees by adding them to their current mortgage balance.
 Cash may also be used to cover these expenses at closing.